-- 38. The Petitioner, Darold Sturgeon, resides in West Kelowna and was an Executive Director, Medical Affairs for Interior Health.
+43. The Petitioner, Darold Sturgeon, resides in West Kelowna and was an Executive Director, Medical Affairs for Interior Health.
 He held senior director positions with Interior Health for 14.5 years.
-Mr. Sturgeon did not work in a health care setting and is not a health care worker. - 39.
-Previous positions held by Mr. Sturgeon are Corporate Director Financial Services for Interior Health BC, VP Finance, Chief Financial Officer (Cypress Health Region Saskatchewan), Chief Financial Officer (Regional Municipality of Wood Buffalo Alberta), and VP Finance & Administration (East Central Health District Saskatchewan). - 40.
+Mr. Sturgeon did not work in a health care setting and is not a health care worker.

+- 44. Previous positions held by Mr. Sturgeon are Corporate Director Financial Services for Interior Health BC, VP Finance, Chief Financial Officer (Cypress Health Region Saskatchewan), Chief Financial Officer (Regional Municipality of Wood Buffalo Alberta), and VP Finance & Administration (East Central Health District Saskatchewan). - 45.
 Mr. Sturgeon holds a Bachelor of Administration (Distinction), from the University of Regina.
-He is also a Chartered Professional Accountant in British Columbia. - 41.
-Mr. Sturgeon was terminated by his employer due to his refusal to take a Covid-19 vaccine. - 42.
+He is also a Chartered Professional Accountant in British Columbia. - 46.
+Mr. Sturgeon was terminated by his employer due to his refusal to take a Covid-19 vaccine. - 47.
 Mr. Sturgeon is a Christian.
 He objects taking a Covid-19 vaccine on the basis of religion.
-Mr. Sturgeon submitted a request for a religious exemption, but it was denied. - 43.
+Mr. Sturgeon submitted a request for a religious exemption, but it was denied. - 48.
 Mr. Sturgeon also objects to taking a Covid-19 vaccine on medical grounds.
-Mr. Sturgeon was given a vaccine during childhood to which he had a severe reaction. - 44.
+Mr. Sturgeon was given a vaccine during childhood to which he had a severe reaction. - 49.
 In addition, on August 17, 2021, Mr. Sturgeon was diagnosed with the Covid-19 virus.
-He now has natural immunity to Covid-19 and has undergone an antibody test which shows that he has antibodies to Covid-19. - 45.
-Coupled with his sincerely held religious beliefs that prevent him from taking a Covid-19 vaccine, Mr. Sturgeon has grave concerns about the Covid-19 vaccine's

-- safety, both in relation to short and long-term impacts. - 46.
-Mr. Sturgeon is also opposed to a policy that makes vaccination against Covid-19 mandatory, as it denies his rights and freedoms to make a free choice.
+He now has natural immunity to Covid-19 and has undergone an antibody test which shows that he has antibodies to Covid-19. - 50.
+Coupled with his sincerely held religious beliefs that prevent him from taking a Covid-19 vaccine, Mr. Sturgeon has grave concerns about the Covid-19 vaccine's safety, both in relation to short and long-term impacts. - 51.
+Mr. Sturgeon is also opposed to a policy that makes vaccination against Covid-19 mandatory, as it denies his rights and freedoms to make a free choice. - 52.
+Mr. Sturgeon objects to taking the vaccine mandated in the October 5, 2023 orders and requests accommodation through the opportunity to mask and rapid test if entering a patient care area.